DataONEorg/dataone-cnpg/README.md

              -f </path/to/your/values-overrides.yaml>
 ```

 Examples of values overrides can be found in the [examples directory](./examples), although typically, you could include these overrides in the same yaml file you use for your application's environment-specific values-overrides, so they are versioned together with your application config.
-See, for example, the [NCEAS/k8s-cluster-config repo](https://github.nceas.ucsb.edu/NCEAS/k8s-cluster-config).

 ## Secrets & Credentials

-Leaving the value `cnpg.existingSecret` blank will automatically create a Secret file containing the username defined in `cnpg.dbUser`, and will generate a secure password.
+Leaving the value `cnpg.existingSecret` blank will automatically create a K8s Secret containing the username defined in `cnpg.dbUser`, along with a secure, generated password.
 You can then point your application to that Secret to retrieve the credentials.
 The name of the Secret will be `<releasename>-cnpg-app`.

 Alternatively, you can set `cnpg.existingSecret` to the name of a Secret that you created yourself.
 In that case, please note the following important requirements: